Seraphli/blog/source/_posts/YADQN-Todo-List.md

 ## DQfQ

 - [x] Change gym to ale, because each action in gym is repeatedly performed for a duration of kk frames.
 Fix: Gym provide another environment which don't have frame skip.
 [Link][1]
+- [ ] Store for experience replay and demostration replay.

 [1]: https://github.com/openai/gym/blob/master/gym/envs/__init__.py#L344-L350